 To join, call us on 01992 822 829 or join online

 If you simply change your mind, the retailer has no legal obligation to give you you money back, should you return an item without a receipt.
 However, many stores will offer an exchange or credit note, so its always worth asking.

-If your goods are faulty and you don't have the receipt, you still have the same rights to a repair, refund or replacement as under the Sale of Goods Act.
+If your goods are faulty and you don't have the receipt, you still have the same rights to a repair, refund or replacement as under the Consumer Rights Act.